pydata/patsy/doc/quickstart.rst

    dmatrix("a", data)

+The ``T.`` notation is there to remind you that these columns are treatment coded.

 Interactions are also easy -- they represent the cartesian product of all the factors involved.
 Here's a dummy coding of each *combination* of values taken by ``a`` and ``b``: